 In this table, I’ve divided the total cost of your equipment (including recurring costs, like tags, ammo, and freezer bags) over the years by the total pounds of meat harvested.
 Again, this table assumes two, average-sized (55#) deer per year.

 As you can see, though the first-year cost of meat is extremely high, the cost per pound drops significantly in the second year, and every year after that.
-By your third year of hunting, you’ll be getting an excellent deal on high-quality meat.
+By your third year of hunting, you’ll be getting an excellent deal on high-quality wild meat.

 Again, keep in mind that these tables only take into account the necessary costs of equipment.
 Don’t forget to consider the time involved in hunting and any other costs that may be unique to your situation (for example, processing fees if you choose to go to a processor, gas, etc.).